From the dish, to sound. TasteTune creates music inspired by flavor.

 スペインのカナリア諸島にも「ロパ・ビエハ」があり、そちらではひよこ豆やジャガイモ、鶏肉などを入れた煮込み料理。

-There is also a dish called “Lopa Vieja” in Spain's Canary Islands, which is a stew containing chickpeas, potatoes, chicken, and other ingredients.
+There is also a dish called “Ropa Vieja” in Spain's Canary Islands, where it is a stew containing chickpeas, potatoes, chicken, and_ other ingredients.

 Even though the name is the same, the taste is quite different from the Cuban version.

-In other words, while the name “Ropa Vieja” is widely used throughout the Spanish-speaking world, its contents differ from country to country.
+In other words, while the name “Ropa Vieja” is widely used throughout the Spanish-speaking world, its contents vary by country.

 Common features with stewed shredded meat dishes around the world